AS 91430 annotated exemplars

 This involves:

-• analysing findings, in detail
+• analysing findings, in detail, incorporating the relevance of geographic concepts

 • providing a detailed conclusion that relates to the aim